California Drought: Food Prices and Consumers

 California is also a major dairy-producing State.
 The drought has the potential to increase the price and decrease the availability of alfalfa, the primary feed for dairy cattle, which could drive up fluid milk prices.
 Increases in the farm price of fluid milk are typically transmitted quickly and efficiently to retail food prices.
 In fact, the price of fluid milk was seen as one barometer of the magnitude and duration of the impacts of the 2012 drought due to its perishability and strong dependence on commodities used as animal feed.
 Impacts on other products in the dairy category, including sour cream, cheese, or ice cream, may be delayed significantly following impacts on dairy prices due to processing time and will also be smaller in percentage terms.

-Retail prices for fresh fruits and fresh vegetables overall are lower so far in 2015 than in 2014.
+Retail prices for fresh fruits and vegetables overall are lower so far in 2015 than in 2014.
 However, there are differences between the two categories.
-From July to August 2015, prices for fresh fruits fell by 0.4 percent, and fresh vegetable prices fell an additional 1.0 percent.
-Month-over-month deflation for fresh fruits and vegetables may be attributed, in part, to the strength of the U.S. dollar, which can make the prices we pay for many imports cheaper.
-Comparing prices year-over-year, consumers are also paying less for both fresh fruits and vegetables.
-Fresh fruit prices fell 4.4 percent and fresh vegetable prices dropped 1.1 percent since July 2014.
-This is not to say the drought has had no effect on fresh produce prices; for commodities that are grown almost entirely in California and whose supply is not largely supplemented by imports, price increases may be earlier and higher.
+From July to August 2015, prices for fresh fruits rose by 2.4 percent, and fresh vegetable prices decreased 1.4 percent (following a 4.8-percent rise the previous month).
+The January-to-February decrease in fresh vegetable prices does not signal that the drought has had no effect on fresh produce prices; for commodities that are grown almost entirely in California and whose supply is not largely supplemented by imports, price increases may be earlier and higher.
 Comparing February prices year-over-year, consumers were paying 4.7 percent more for fresh fruits and 5.3 percent more for fresh vegetables.